AngKS/BED-Workshop/ReadME.md

 ## GET Request - All users from database

-We will now be creating a new endpoint to GET all users from the database.
+We will now be creating a new function to GET all users from the database.

 ```js
 // Insert the code after yout getUser function in user.js